 On June 1st, at Camp Polk, Louisiana, the 753rd GHQ Tank Battalion was activated.
 Most of its officers and many of its first enlisted men were sent to join the battalion from Ft.
 Benning, Georgia.
 On June 3rd, 492 men from Selective Service left Ft.
 Knox and joined the battalion, on June 5th.
 It is known that some men took their specialized training at Camp Polk, but other men assigned to the battalion may have remained at Ft.
 Knox and attended school there.

 The Louisiana maneuvers took place taking place, but the battalion did not take part in them since it was still training.
-The 192nd Tank Battalion took part in the maneuvers and was ordered to Camp Polk, at the end of the September, instead of returning to Ft.
+The 192nd Tank Battalion - which was predominately made up of National Guardsmen - took part in the maneuvers and was ordered to Camp Polk, at the end of the September, instead of returning to Ft.
 Knox as expected.
 The members of the battalion speculated where they were going to be sent.
 Some men said Ft.
 Benning, others said Ft.
 Lewis, Washington, while still others said they would return to Ft.
 Knox, Kentucky.
 It was on the side of a hill that the members of the 192nd were informed that they were being sent overseas.
+It was at this time that those National Guardsmen who were married with dependents, with other dependents, 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas, were allowed to resign from federal service.
+Replacements for the men came from the 753rd Tank Battalion.
+The battalion’s commander, because of his age, was replaced by Major Theodore Wickord his executive officer who got the command after Captain Walter Write turned it down to stay with A Company.

 On the side of a hill, the 192nd was informed that they were being sent overseas.
 Those National Guard members of the battalion who were married with dependents, with other dependents, 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas, were allowed to resign from federal service.
-The battalion’s commander, because of his age, was replaced by Major.
-Theodore Wickord his executive officer.
+The battalion’s commander, because of his age, was replaced by Major Theodore Wickord his executive officer.
 Replacements for the men came from the 753rd Tank Battalion.
 One of those replacements was Miles.
 It is not known if he volunteered to join the battalion or if he became a member of the battalion after his name was drawn from a hat.
 After joining the battalion, he was assigned to A Company.

 Many of the original members of the 192nd believed they had been selected to be sent overseas because they had performed well on the Louisiana maneuvers.
 The story was that they were personally selected by General George S. Patton – who had commanded their tanks as part of the Blue Army under Patton's command during the maneuvers – to go overseas.
 Although Patton praised the 192nd and the 191st Tank Battalion who participated in the maneuvers as the First Tank Group, there is no evidence that Patton had anything to do with the 192nd being sent to the Philippines.